 Yes!
 This is very important.
 If you plan to use video in your course, you need to submit a new request for all videos every semester/session (even if you've used the videos before).
 Certain films – from Kanopy in particular – can only be licensed for limited periods of time and we need to ensure that our license covers your term.
 Links used in previous semesters may not work.
 When you submit a new request each semester, we will send you a current link.

 A new request needs to be submitted for each video you're using in class each semester.
 However, if a class is using multiple videos, you can save time by using the back button on your computer.
 After you submit the first request and get to the "request received" screen, use your back button.
 Replace the About the video/film fields with information about the next video, then submit again.
 You won't need to retype About your course information.

 No. Changes in the commercial marketplace mean that further use of this streaming content violates U.S. Copyright Law.
 On Dec.
-14, 2018, all of these files will be deleted from D2L Brightspace course sites by the Office of Instruction & Assessment.
+14, 2018, all of these files will be deleted from D2L Brightspace course sites.
 This will not affect access to video content recorded and/or streamed through Panopto (e.g., course lectures, content produced and uploaded by faculty, etc.).
 Nor will it affect streaming video from the library's collections and databases.
 This only affects copyrighted content provided by the library through Panopto.
 If you haven’t already done so, submit a new request for this content.

 Due to the high cost and short licensing terms of Kanopy videos, we can only buy Kanopy licenses for videos that are required for course use.
 If you want to preview a Kanopy video, use it for research, or view it individually, check Kanopy Streaming Video to see if the film has already been licensed for another course.
 If the title appears in the videos you can request for your library section, we do not have a license for it.
 Please don’t fill out Kanopy’s form to request the film.
 Try the following options instead: